jaruizes/casarrubios-project/README.md

-# Casarrubios' project
+# Casarrubios project

-This repository is going to be used as a portfolio and I'm going to use an use case to cover several topics from architecture, software and so on.
-For this reason, solutions in this repository could be more complex than it should be but, as I mentioned, the target of this repository is being used as a didactical tool.
+This repository will serve as a portfolio, showcasing various topics in architecture, software development, and more through a use case.
+For this reason, the solutions in this repository may be more complex than it should be but, as I mentioned, the goal of this repository is to use it as a didactical and playground tool.

-The idea is to include the most of these topics:
+The aim is to include the most of these topics:

 - GenAI and RAG
 - Front: Angular, Vue, React